Josh Malerman: Career

 Before his debut novel, Bird Box, was published by Ecco/HarperCollins, Malerman had written fourteen manuscripts, never having shopped one of them.
 Bird Box was published in the United Kingdom and United States in 2014 to much critical acclaim.

-When a friend from high school, Dave Simmer, who had worked with authors and properties in Hollywood, asked Malerman's permission to send one of his books to some people he knew in the publishing industry.
-Malerman sent Goblin, a collection of novellas that take place in the titular city of Goblin.
+When a friend from high school, Dave Simmer, who had worked with authors and properties in Hollywood, asked Malerman's permission to send one of his books to some people he knew in the publishing industry, Malerman sent Goblin, a collection of novellas that take place in the titular city of Goblin.
 Malerman subsequently spoke with an agent and editors.
 He says this of the part Simmer played in his career: "There were two things at play at that point in time; one, Dave was a ghostly benefactor, golden-hearted and smart, descending from the sky to help me.
 And two, what may sound like luck couldn't have become good fortune if I wasn't armed with a dozen novels to talk shop with."

 A limited edition of Goblin was published on Halloween in 2017, by Earthling Publications.

 The song "The Luck You Got" from The High Strung album Moxie Bravo is featured as the theme song to the US version of the show Shameless.

 In October 2017, Malerman was the subject of a documentary, Quilt of Delirium, directed by Scott Allen.

 Del Rey Books purchased the rights to Unbury Carol, a fantastic horror-western published in April 2018.

 Cemetery Dance published a hardcover limited edition of On This, the Day of the Pig in October 2018.

 Bird Box was adapted into a post-apocalyptic film of the same name.
 It was directed by Susanne Bier and written by Eric Heisserer, stars Sandra Bullock, Trevante Rhodes, and John Malkovich, and was released on December 21, 2018, by Netflix.

 Incidents Around the House was published by Del Rey Books on June 25, 2024.
 Stephen King hailed Incidents Around the House as “the rare novel that’s authentically scary” and “THE EXORCIST level of scary."

-A film adaptation of Incidents Around the House is currently in pre-production, with Rob Savage set to direct and Nathan Elston writing the screenplay.
+A film adaptation of Incidents Around the House titled Other Mommy is currently filming, with Rob Savage set to direct and Nathan Elston writing the screenplay.
 Jessica Chastain will star in the film.
 Atomic Monster and Blumhouse, in association with Spin a Black Yarn, are producing for Universal Pictures.

 A film adaptation of Decorum at the Deathbed is in the works, with Jenna Mattison writing the script and Spin a Black Yarn producing.